 vanishes ( because is a complex vector bundle), and therefore we can trivialise it.
 The map

 thus can be seen as a -form .
-This is known as Levi form.
+This is known as the Levi form.

 Again, let be a holomorphic line bundle over and consider with its CR-structure as before.
-Since is -invariant, it’s Levi form is also invariant and descends to a -form on , in fact, this is automatically a -form.
-From the construction it’s clear that this form is precisely the curvature of the underlying Chern connection.
+Since it is -invariant, its Levi form is also invariant and descends to a -form on , in fact, this is automatically a -form.
+From the construction it is clear that this form is precisely the curvature of the underlying Chern connection.

 Corollary.
 Let be a holomorphic line bundle over .
 Choose a hermitian metric on it and put (this is the total space of unit discs fibration over ).
 Then is anti-ample if and only if is holomorphically convex.